djhackersdev/bemanitools/doc/parts/iidx.md

 * Only option to convert [Gen 1 cabinets](#gen-1) to interface with the PC based games 9th to SINOBUZ
 * Only part of conversion kits, no dedicated cabinets released with this IO
+* Compatible clones with a 4-pin Molex HDD power connector exist

 ### D01